 Michelle Knight disappeared Aug.
 22, 2002, at age 20, according to police.
 It was thought at first that she had left home on her own.

 Amanda Berry went missing during the evening on April 21, 2003, after calling her sister to say she was getting a ride home from her job at a Burger King.
 It was the day before her 17th birthday.
-Her six-year-old daughter was also in the house.
+Her six-year-old daughter was also in the house when Berry was freed.

 Gina DeJesus vanished in Cleveland after leaving school on the afternoon of April 2, 2004.
-She was 14 years old.
+She was 14 years old at the time.

 - Ariel Castro kidnap victim speaks about ordeal on Dr. Phil